 Conducting social engineering and phishing exercises helps to reduce the risk and exposure to some of these attacks and helps to determine the effectiveness of the security training and awareness program.
 Social engineering exercises also help an organization test the effectiveness of their policies and procedures.

 WHAT SETS MEDITOLOGY APART

-#1 Ranked Best in KLAS for Cybersecurity Advisory Services for 2019
+Ranked #1 Best in KLAS for Cybersecurity Advisory Services in 2019 and 2020